reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-classic-apis.md

 ### Executing HTTP `POST` Request to Create a New Record
 We use HTTP `POST` to create a new user.
 We need to provide details needed to create a new user.

-Let us see how to do it:
+Let's see how to do it:

 ```java
 public String createUser(